awslabs/LISA/lib/docs/admin/deploy.md

 - **Container pull errors**: Verify ECR repositories exist and have correct permissions
 - **Lambda deployment issues**: Check that lambda zip files are properly formatted and accessible
 - **Network connectivity**: Confirm VPC configuration allows required outbound connections
+- **S3 Models Bucket Issues**: Confirm your AWS_REGION is set correctly and that all of your model's files successfully uploaded to your models bucket